Michaeltaakin/PROJECT_MIKE/project_01/README.md

 ## What I implemented
 # 1. Setting up Terraform and AWS Provider

-First, I configured Terraform so it knows I'm working in AWS and which region I want to deploy things into.
-I also used variables so I can easily change things like the AMI, instance type, and number of EC2s later without touching the main code.
-This makes the configuration flexible and easy to modify.
+First, I configured Terraform to connect to AWS and specified the region where resources would be deployed.
+I also used variables for values such as the AMI, instance type, and number of EC2 instances, allowing these settings to be updated easily without modifying the main configuration.
+This approach makes the setup flexible and easy to maintain.

 ![alt text](<screenshots/Screenshot 2025-12-11 120543.png>)